Maya peoples: Guatemala

-In Guatemala, the Spanish colonial pattern of keeping the native population legally separate and subservient continued well into the 20th century.
-This resulted in many traditional customs being retained, as the only other option than traditional Maya life open to most Maya was entering the westeren culture at the very bottom rung.
-Because of this many Guatemalan Maya, especially women, continue to wear traditional clothing, that varies according to their specific local identity.
+In Guatemala, the Spanish practice of keeping the native population legally separate and subservient to Ladinos and whites continued until well into the 20th century.
+As a result, many traditional customs were preserved among the Maya.
+Furthermore, the racial discrimination and views of the time meant they would have to start at the bottom of the social ladder compared to others.
+Because of this, many Guatemalan Maya, especially women, continue to wear traditional clothing which may vary according to their local identity.

 The southeastern region of Guatemala (bordering with Honduras) includes groups such as the Chʼortiʼ.
 The northern lowland Petén region includes the Itza, whose language is near extinction but whose agroforestry practices, including use of dietary and medicinal plants may still tell us much about pre-colonial management of the Maya lowlands.

 History

 The Classic period of Mesoamerican civilization corresponds to the height of the Maya civilization.
 It is represented by countless sites throughout Guatemala, although the largest concentration is in Petén.
 This period is characterized by urbanisation, the emergence of independent city-states, and contact with other Mesoamerican cultures.

+Mayanists and other scholars estimate that the Terminal Classic period (c.
+800–900 AD) is when the Maya civilization reached its peak population and highest level of flourishing in the lowlands region.
 This lasted until approximately 900 AD, when the Classic Maya civilization collapsed.
-The Maya abandoned many of the cities of the central lowlands or were killed by a drought-induced famine.
+They abandoned many of the big cities in the central lowlands such as Tikal, Palenque, and El Mirador, and many were killed through constant warfare and a drought-induced famine.